2026 reformAll tracks

 What is the difference between the TCF IRN and the DELF B2?

-The TCF IRN (Test de connaissance du français pour l'Intégration, la Résidence et la Nationalité) is administered by France Éducation International, valid for 2 years and accepted by every préfecture.
-Score required for B2: 500 to 599 out of 699.
-The DELF B2 (Diplôme d'études en langue française) is a lifetime diploma, harder to obtain but internationally recognised.
-Both are accepted for naturalisation; the TCF is generally preferred for its lower cost and faster availability.
+The TCF IRN is valid for 2 years, costs around €100, and is accepted by every prefecture.
+The DELF B2 is a lifelong diploma, more expensive (≈ €200), and recognised internationally.
+Both are accepted for naturalisation; the TCF is generally preferred for its cost and availability.

 Official sources